-Bananas are readily available and one of the most popular fruits in the world, so it is no surprise to question their benefits, such as if they can help with growing taller.
-It is easy to dismiss this idea as a myth, but when investigating this question it becomes obvious there is a relation between bananas and healthy development.
+Bananas are readily available and one of the most popular fruits in the world, so it is no surprise to question their benefits, and if they can help with growing taller.
+It is easy to dismiss this idea as a myth, but when investigating this question it becomes obvious there is a relationship between bananas and healthy development.

 So does eating bananas increase height?

 Eating bananas alone will not make you taller.
 However, bananas do have essential minerals for bone growth, such as magnesium, and calcium, which promote healthy development, and if combined with other healthy foods you will be giving yourself the best chance to grow taller.